Nancy Evelyn Allen

 The Covenant Woman

-The Covenant Woman is a five-book nonfiction series following the Bible narratives, while highlighting the activities and contributions of women.
-Each book stands alone; however, the entire series helps readers have a fuller understanding of who God is, how Bible women faithfully served Him, and how women today can continue that legacy.
+The Covenant Woman is published in three volumes: The Covenant Woman of the Old Testament, The Covenant Woman of the New Testament, and The Covenant Woman of the Bible Study Guide.
+The books follow the Bible narratives, while highlighting the activities and contributions of women.
+Each book stands alone; however, all three books help readers have a fuller understanding of who God is, how Bible women faithfully served Him, and how women today can continue that legacy.

 When women study the Bible